Weight Loss & Nutrition Advice from a Dietitian

 A Continuous Journey

-As you start making healthy changes, they will naturally form into a daily habits.
-On the flipside of the coin, aim to overcome any obstacles rather than dwelling on mishaps.
+As you start making healthy changes, they will naturally form into daily habits.
+Likewise aim to overcome any obstacles rather than dwelling on mishaps.

 All-in-all, weight loss and maintenance is a continuous journey.
 Put your best foot forward while allowing yourself to still enjoy life's best moments.